-We require that Animal Care Volunteers commit to one shift per week depending on their animal care area of choice:
+We require that Animal Care Volunteers commit to one regular 5-hour shift per week:

 March–May & August–October